brevzin/cpp_proposals/2322_fold/fold.md

 `with_iter` is not the best suffix, but the rest seem to work out ok.

-## Short-circuiting and iterator-returning
+## The proposal: short-circuiting and iterator-returning

 One solution to the combinatorial explosion problem, as suggested by Tristan Brindle, is to simply not consider all of these options as being necessarily orthogonal.
 That is, providing a left-fold that returns a value is very valuable and highly desired.
 But having both a left- and right-fold that do short circuiting and return an iterator?
 Do we even need a short-circuiting fold that *doesn't* return an iterator?

 In other words, if you want the common and convenient thing, we'll provide that: `foldl` and `foldl1` will exist and just return a value.
 But if you want a more complex tool, it'll be a little more complicated to use.
-In other words, what this paper is proposal is six algorithms (with two overloads each):
+In other words, what this paper is proposing is six algorithms (with two overloads each):

 1. `foldl` (a left-fold with an initial value that returns `T`)
 2. `foldl1` (a left-fold with no initial value that returns `T`)